District’s food insecurity rate estimated to be 16 percent, up from 10.6 percent before pandemic

 The D.C. report released Tuesday comes months after the Capital Area Food Bank’s hunger report from July, which projected an increase of up to 60 percent in food insecurity across the region this year.
 That report said the pandemic would push up to 250,000 people into hunger in the District, Montgomery and Prince George’s counties in Maryland, and Arlington, Fairfax and Prince William counties and the city of Alexandria in Virginia.

-The pandemic has only exacerbated food insecurity in the city, the D.C.
-Office of Planning report said.
-That report refers to a survey from April that found that Black households in the District were 13.5 times more likely to report that they sometimes did not have enough food to eat than White households in the city.
+The pandemic has exacerbated food insecurity in communities of color, data shows.
+The Office of Planning report refers to a survey from April that found that Black households in the District were 13.5 times more likely to report that they sometimes did not have enough food to eat than White households in the city.

 And Latino households were 6.5 times more likely to report they sometimes did not have enough food to eat than White households.
 The projected increase in hunger is consistent with what the Capital Area Food Bank found for the Washington region.